Yooper03/League-of-Legends-Game-Decided-At-25-Analysis/README.md

 When playing League of Legends, many times you hear people wanting to give up part-way through the game, the common phrase "ff15" simply stands for "forfiet 15," or more simply, forfeit at the 15 minute mark in the game.
 According to League of Graphs, when someone is better at the game, they tend to forfiet the game earlier and more often.
 At the time of creating this, the average forfiet time for challenger, which is the highest rank in league, is at 25 minutes and 38 seconds.
 As someone who doesn't like to surrender the game, as every game is theoretically possible to win, this is quite frustrating.

 Thus, the focus of this project is the idea of how decided is the game at 25 minutes.
 Using data analysis techniques and metrics found at the 25-minute mark of every professional game from the LCS and LEC regions, the aim here is to see how predictable the outcome of a game is at the 25-minute mark.
+Now, one question that could be asked is if a dataset of professional game could be generalized to the average person's game.
+Not necessarily, but what what a professional data set does have is that it is guaranteed to be played all the way through to the end without any forfeiting.

-To do this, we will be focusing on the column "result" and the columnsthat end with "diffat25," including xpdiffat25, csdiffat25, and golddiffat25. golddiffat25 is gold difference at 25 minutes, and this represents how far ahead or behind a team is in terms of gold, the main resource to buy more stats in the game.
+In order to predict the outcome of a game at the 25-minute mark, we will be focusing on the column "result" and the columns that end with "diffat25," including xpdiffat25, csdiffat25, and golddiffat25. golddiffat25 is gold difference at 25 minutes, and this represents how far ahead or behind a team is in terms of gold, the main resource to buy more stats in the game.
 Simiilarly, xpdiffat25 and csdiffat25 represent experience difference at 25 minutes and cs difference at 25 minutes respectively.
 Experience being what you use to level up for an upgrade in your champion's strength, and cs being one of the many sources of gold in the game.
 Lastly, result is simply the result of the game, marked with a 1 for a win or 0 for a loss.

 # Data Cleaning and Exploratory Analysis

 To clean the data, many steps are taken.
 First, only the rows with the 'league' column corresponding to LCS and LEC are taken.
 After this, only the blue side data was included.
 The reasoning behind this is that when taking both blue and red data, you can see that their statistics are essentially mirrored within the same game, thus this just ends up being duplicate data with very high collinearity.
+Also, since we're focusing specifically on games that last at least 25-minutes, all games that are shorter than 25-minutes are removed.

 The first question that felt like it needed to be answered was simply which side wins more?
 Red or blue, and thus the following figure was created.
 <iframe